NOAAS Rude: Honors and awards

 In a ceremony on 4 December 1996 in Washington, D.C., Rude was awarded the Department of Commerce Gold Medal for "rare and distinguished contributions of major significance to the Department, the nation, and the world." for its response as a part of the NOAA TWA Flight 800 Disaster Response Team.
 The program for the ceremony cited the team's achievements as follows:

 The NOAA TWA Flight 800 Disaster Response Team is recognized for their crucial role in providing precise map mosaics of the Atlantic Ocean debris fields off Long Island, New York.
 The mosaics were instrumental in victim recovery, salvage and investigative efforts.
 Within hours after the disaster, the NOAA team arrived on the site and began surveying the ocean floor with highly sophisticated side scan sonar equipment.
 The team utilized the sonar data to produce precisely located graphic descriptions of the debris fields.
 Without the products and services provided by the response team, the recovery of the victims and the wreckage would have been a nearly impossible task.

 Environmental Protection Agency

 Acquisition

 In August 2008, NOAA transferred the ship to the United States Environmental Protection Agency (EPA) at the NOAA Marine Operations Base at Norfolk, Virginia.
 The EPA renamed her UIS EPA Lake Explorer II and earmarked her for environmental research operations on the Great Lakes.

 Conversion

 After acquiring Lake Explorer II, the EPA converted it for use as a research vessel.
-The EPA retained all of the ship's navigation equipment, its A-frame, and its accommodations of 11 bunks located in four double stateroom and one triple stateroom.
-However, the EPA removed all of its NOAA science equipment and installed new equipment appropriate to its new environmental research role, including a winch and an additional frame.
+The EPA retained all of the ship's navigation equipment, her A-frame, and her accommodations of 11 bunks located in four double staterooms and one triple stateroom.
+However, the EPA removed all of her NOAA science equipment and installed new equipment appropriate to her new environmental research role, including a winch and an additional frame.